kubernetes/enhancements/keps/sig-multicluster/2149-clusterid/README.md

 ##### Consumers

-*   Can rely on the identifier existing, unmodified for the entire duration of its membership in a ClusterSet.
+*   **Must** be able to rely on the identifier existing, unmodified for the entire duration of its membership in a ClusterSet.
 *   **Should** watch the clusterset claim to detect the span of a cluster’s membership in a ClusterSet.